 As much as I like to talk up the advantages of taking a train during your trip through China, there are a few things you should be warned about before taking a train:

-- China Trains Can Get Crowded: This is especially true over the holidays.
+- China Trains Can Get Crowded: This is especially true over major holidays like Chinese New Year.
 Trains sell standing tickets that can make the cheaper, lower class seats uncomfortable when they’re full of people standing everywhere.

 - China Trains Aren’t Always Cheaper: Always do your homework.
 There are many times where flights have been discounted so heavily that it has been cheaper for me to fly than take a train.

-- Train Tickets Regularly Sell Out: Because train tickets are put on sale 60 days prior to departure date and prices don’t fluctuate, buying a “last minute” train ticket can be difficult.
-As a general rule, I try to buy my China train tickets approximately 5 days prior to departure (much earlier for the China holiday season).
+- Train Tickets Regularly Sell Out: Because train tickets are put on sale 30 days prior to departure date and prices don’t fluctuate, buying a “last minute” train ticket can be difficult.
+As a general rule, I try to buy my China train tickets at least 5 days prior to departure (much earlier for the China holiday season).
 Anything sooner than that and I risk having to buy either a super-expensive business class or an uncomfortable standing ticket.

 - Train Stations Don’t Always Cater to Foreigners: At least not as much as airports do.
 Many of the older train stations can be confusing for somebody who doesn’t speak a bit of Mandarin.
 Never fear, though!
 This is something I hope to help you with in the section on Navigating a Train Chinese Station.